Network coverage outlook

 Large regional variations in 5G coverage

-By the end of 2025, 5G mid-band population coverage outside mainland China is projected to reach about 45 percent, but coverage levels vary significantly by region.
-Africa is expected to have the lowest total and mid-band 5G coverage, reaching about 10 percent by the end of 2025.
-The Middle East shows somewhat higher levels, with a total coverage of around 25 percent and mid-band coverage of about 20 percent expected.
+By the end of 2025, 5G mid-band population coverage outside mainland China reached about 45 percent, but coverage levels vary significantly across regions.
+Africa has the lowest total and mid-band 5G coverage, which both reached about 10 percent at the end of 2025.
+The Middle East shows somewhat higher levels, with total and mid-band coverage of about 20 percent.

 Latin America, with 30 percent total and 25 percent mid-band 5G coverage, and Asia-Pacific (outside India and mainland China), with around 35 percent total and mid-band coverage, both remain below the global average for 5G population coverage.
 Extensive total and mid-band 5G coverage has been established across North America, mainland China and India, now covering 90–95 percent of the population in these regions.